Hongze-Wang/LeetCode_Python/README.md

 Please Note that python solution may not be the best solution.
 Some of them are, some of them are not.

-And in LeetCode, the if statement written in two line run faster than witten in one line.
+And in LeetCode, the if statement written in two line run faster than written in one line.

 Finally, some problems are written only in Java.

-Java solution always provide the best solution.
+Java solutions always provide the best solution.

 You can always refer to repository LeetCode_java, and transcript it to Python.